ARMummert/Virtual-Private-Server-Project/README.md

 ### SCALABILITY

 The server’s capability of scaling was an important part of my project.
 I implemented vertical scaling by adding more RAM and utilizing an SSD for improved performance.
-I performed a code review strictly for making sure my code was efficient and configured my database for my optimal workload.

 ### **CONCLUSION**